Meghan Markle And Prince Harry At Pippa’s Wedding May Be A Media Nightmare

 Back in July of last year, when Pippa and James announced their engagement, there was talk of a feud between Pippa and Kate Middleton after it was stated by royal etiquette experts that the Duchess would not be asked to be in the wedding party.
 Experts stated that this would be poor etiquette and would lead to Kate stealing attention from the bride on her big day.

-Royal author Judy Wade spoke on the matter to People magazine, as Daily Mail relays.
+Royal author Judy Wade spoke on the matter to People, as Daily Mail relays.

 “Kate would upstage her sister.
 It’s a tricky situation for Pippa.
 She would want her sister by her side, as who else would she trust to make things go well?
 But if your sister is a future Queen, she is going to upstage the bride and draw attention.
-Kate would want to be in the background as much as possible.’
+Kate would want to be in the background as much as possible.”

-Since this point, the feud rumors have been stamped out, yet it appears to be accurate that Kate will not be in the wedding party and may instead simply give a reading at the event.
+Since then, the feud rumors have been stamped out, yet it appears to be accurate that Kate will not be in the wedding party and may instead simply give a reading at the event.

-However, the news that Prince Harry and Meghan Markle are attending the event, has stirred up new claims that Pippa is now worried that the couple’s attendance will steal her spotlight.
-Reason for this worry stems from the fact that this event is reportedly set to be the new couple’s first scheduled public appearance, which will wind up being even more of a media frenzy than originally thought.
+However, the news that Prince Harry and Meghan Markle might attend the event has stirred up new claims that Pippa is now worried that the couple’s presence will steal her spotlight.
+The reason for this worry stems from the fact that this event is reportedly set to be the new couple’s first scheduled public appearance, which will wind up being even more of a media frenzy than originally thought.

-Celebrity Dirty Laundry shares details as to this new claim.
+Celebrity Dirty Laundry shared details of this new claim.

 “One source close to the situation [said], ‘Harry and Meghan are madly in love and he no longer wants to hide that from the world.
 He is close to Pippa and has been invited to her wedding and has obviously been given a plus one.
 Harry is adamant that he wants to take Meghan with him.’
 Of course, Pippa Middleton won’t be pleased if Meghan Markle ends up stealing the spotlight on her own wedding day.
 Insiders say she’s been waiting five long years for this day to happen.
 But if Harry and Meghan make their first public appearance at Pippa’s wedding, that might happen.
 Sure, it will be the most important day of Pippa’s life, but all eyes will be on Meghan.”